nicholaszein/new-community-guidelines/.github/templates/CODE_OF_CONDUCT_UPDATED.md

 This Code of Conduct outlines expectations for everyone participating in any Elementor GitHub space, as well as the consequences of violating these expectations.

-**We invite all contributors to help us make this a welcoming and positive experience for everyone.**
+We invite all contributors to help us make this a welcoming and positive experience for everyone.

+---

 ## Guidelines

 To ensure that everyone feels welcome and safe, we ask all participants to follow these guidelines:

-### Be Respecful and Kind
+### Be respectful and empathetic
 Treat everyone with kindness and consideration.
 We welcome healthy discussions, but we do not tolerate disrespect, discrimination, or exclusionary behavior.

-### Be Welcoming and Open-minded
+### Be open and welcoming
 Our community is open to contributors of all backgrounds and experience levels.
 Be patient, especially with newcomers.
 Value different perspectives.

 ### Be constructive and stay on topic
 Critique ideas, not individuals.
 Keep discussions relevant to Elementor products — political, religious, or unrelated topics are not allowed.

 > Inflammatory, offensive, or off-topic discussions may be removed without warning or explanation.

 ### Stay organized
 Help maintain a clean and navigable community by following these best practices:

 - Follow our [Contribution Guidelines](https://elemn.to/gh-contributing).
 - Use [Issues](https://elemn.to/gh-issues) only for reproducible bugs.
-- Use [Feature Request discussions](https://elemn.to/gh-feature-requests) to request new features.
+- Use [Discussions](https://elemn.to/gh-feature-requests) to request new features.
 - Do not use GitHub for support requests or complaints — use our [official support channels](https://elemn.to/support-ticket).
 - Search before opening new threads.
 - Troubleshoot before reporting bugs.